reergymerej/willy/README.md

 Add custom tests by passing a **named** function to `willy.addTest`.

-* Get the value that is being tested with `this.item`.
 * Return the result of `this.if` so Willy can automatically handle
 * `not` and `eventually` for you.  `if` takes 3 arguments:
-    * an expression that indicates failure
+    * a function passed the value being tested
     * a string explaining what you were testing
     * the value tested (optional)